-- Low staff morale – stereotyping creates a toxic work environment where individuals are subject to constant prejudice, criticism, or other negative actions.
+Stereotyping creates a toxic work environment where individuals are subject to constant prejudice, criticism, or other negative actions.

-- Low staff retention – organizations that turn a blind eye to stereotyping are likely to experience increased staff turnover as employees look for a more inclusive and supportive environment elsewhere.
+Organizations that turn a blind eye to stereotyping are likely to experience increased staff turnover as employees look for a more inclusive and supportive environment elsewhere.

 This is more likely in organisations with toxic or outdated company cultures where complaints are not investigated seriously.

 To avoid workplace stereotyping, employees should keep the following tips in mind:

 - Consider the things you have in common with a colleague instead of defaulting to the differences.

 - Develop a sense of empathy and consider how stereotyping affects others.